 During the afternoon we set up the bikes for each individual and we can enjoy a short test ride into the reserve on good tar roads

 Getting up early, we cycle 25 km on tar roads through the national park.
 The ride is mostly downhill through a winding mountain pass which then levels out with a good opportunity to see local wildlife from the saddle.
 At the park exit we transfer towards the Northern Drakensberg (60km) stopping at the 'Vulture restaurant' for the views over the Sterkfontein Dam and an early picnic lunch.
-We then get back on the bikes and cycle down the Oliviers Hoek pass all the way to Sungubala, our overnight stay.
-Cycle distance is approximately 30km on good tar roads.
+We then get back on the bikes and cycle down the Oliviers Hoek pass all the way to the Berg House, our overnight stay.
+Cycle distance in the afternoon is approximately 30km on good tar roads.
 We will stop at the top of the pass to enjoy the view of the Northern Drakensberg.

 Today we head north towards the Kruger National Park.
 We start off by cycling along the Kaap River Valley as it winds its way to Kaapmuiden (50km).
 We will then trade the bikes for the van and transfer the remaining 30km to Kruger National Park.

 This morning we get up early and head out on a game drive before returning to camp for brunch.
 We will then get back in our vehicle and head further into Kruger NP as we look for its abundant game.
 The park is home to many of the most emblematic animals of Africa and a good pair of binoculars as well as a good camera are recommended.
 Eventually we will arrive at our next camp where we can relax in the heat of the day before going for a late-afternoon game drive.
 Please note that the included game drives are done in our minibus but you do have the option of doing a game drive in one of the park's open vehicles (though this will incur an extra cost locally).